 Railay Garden view resort is a beautiful place if you love back to basics, it only has a fan but you always have the breeze from the ocean and beautiful views.
 We sit here for hours watching the monkeys playing in the trees.
 Great rooms for a budget price.
 They also arrange trips to other islands and rock climbing.
 Railay Garden view resort is a small and quiet resort located on the eastern hillside of Railay.
 The resort offers fan bungalows that are spread in the garden with a relaxed atmosphere.
 Only one thing is the long tail boats with their loud engine arrive and leave from this side of the Island so you get a lot of noise from them.
 If you are a light sleeper this place is not for you as they run too late evening and start again at 05:00

-The government also charges foreigners at least 10 times more in national parks, even foreigners who are living here and pay tax.
+The government also charges foreigners at least 10 times more in national parks, even foreigners who are living here, and pays tax.

 Mabey they have to look at some other countries with the same price level what they do, some countries like South Afrika you pay a double price for national parks and that sounds ok for me as people living there pay more tax then tourist and at least all the money there go to national parks In Thailand, it's different, as in no way it goes to national parks as with that money coming in, you can make stairs from gold and most of the time the stairs are broken here, or the parks not take care well and you can find a lot of rubbish and plastic and the people working just relax together at the entrance